• Skip to primary navigation

 David Rossi’s Carbonara Recipe

-Egg yolks (and not cream) are what make traditional carbonara dreamy and creamy.
 You guys know I have raw egg issues (check out my Eggless Key Lime Pie and my Eggless Tiramisu) so I can understand your hesitation.

 The first few times I made this I ended up scrambling the eggs; I was so eager to pour the eggs into the hot pan and let them sit a little to cook.

-What I’ve found is the residual heat from the pasta/pan will cook them so have no fear.
 And you shouldn’t let the egg mixture sit at all; you need to quickly toss the pasta so the egg mixture coats everything and doesn’t turn into a scrambled mess.

-How to make creamy carbonara
+Secret to creamy carbonara

 Also, don’t throw away the pasta water.
 I did the first time – I know, rookie mistake.